camunda/camunda-docs/docs/components/modeler/web-modeler/connectors/available-connectors/sendgrid.md

 ```

 :::note
-Now you can simply [deploy and start a new instance](../../save-and-deploy.md) of your process.
-As with all connectors the run-time is available out of the box in Camunda 8 SaaS.
+Now you can [deploy and start a new instance](../../save-and-deploy.md) of your process.
+As with all connectors, the runtime is available out of the box in Camunda Platform 8 SaaS.
 :::

 ## Appendix

 ### Create a SendGrid account

-To use the **SendGrid connector**, create a free account in SendGrid if you do not have one yet.
+To use the **SendGrid connector**, create a free account in SendGrid if you do not have one yet:

 1. Go to [https://signup.sendgrid.com/](https://signup.sendgrid.com/).
 2. Set up the account with your email and choose a password.